trpc-group/trpc/docs/en/architecture_design.md

 ![rpc](/docs/images/layer.png)

 In this picture, we have added a new layer of filter layer.
-Its main purpose is to use the idea of ​​AOP to personalize the needs of the business (such as parameter verification, request replay, fault injection, etc.) and service governance (such as metrics, tracing, logging, authentication, etc.) that are inserted into the request/response processing process in a cross-cutting manner.
+Its main purpose is to use the idea of ​​AOP to meet customized needs (such as parameter verification, log replay, fault injection, etc.) and service governance (such as metrics, tracing, logging, authentication, etc.) that are inserted into the request/response processing process in a cross-cutting manner.
 This design enhances the framework's scalability.

 At the same time, tRPC modularizes each layer and adopts plug-in implementation.
 The framework connects the entire process of RPC calls through the idea of interface-based programming.
 For some modules, the framework also adopts a more fine-grained module splitting.
 For example: the Selector module is subdivided into sub-modules such as service discovery, service routing, load balanc and etc., and the Codec layer is also subdivided into three sub-modules: encode/decode, serialization and compression.

 Through the above overall layered design, plug-in implementation of specific modules and fine-grained module splitting, the framework has strong scalability and openness.
-Businesses can flexibly replace plugins to achieve connecting with different systems, and can also implement personalized business capabilities.
+Businesses can flexibly replace plugins to achieve connecting with different systems, and can also implement personalized capabilities.